 (4) Avoidance of absolute standards of evaluation

-(5) Absence of multi-faceted evalutaion
+(5) Absence of multi-faceted evaluation

 In order to eliminate or prevent the factor of subjectivity, the system should facilitate multiple reviewers to evaluate the performance of an employee.